 See images and info on why you want to grow perennial salvia, including both culinary salvia and several favorite ornamental salvia varieties.
 They are easy to grow, low maintenance, and have a lot to offer.

-If you're not growing garden salvia you're missing out on a beautiful group of perennials, that are easy to grow, and make a great show in the garden and planters.
+If you're not growing garden salvia you're missing out on a beautiful group of perennials, that are easy to grow and make a great show in the garden and planters.
 The genus Salvia has over 900 different species.
-I've grown a few and love them because they are, drought tolerant, come in a variety of colors and are deer resistant.

 Types of Garden Salvia

-This first group, Salvia officinalis, may be the most common, also know as garden sage or common sage.
-This is the one that is most often used in cooking.
-You often find it in with a pretty greenish gray leaf, but I had to buy a few of the colored sages shown above.
-The are perfect in stuffing, or just fry up a few sage leaves for a fun appetizer.
+Salvia officinalis, may be the most common, also known as garden sage or common sage.
+It's also a perennial, cold hardy to Zone 4.
+This one is edible and can be used in cooking.
+You'll often find it in with a pretty greenish gray leaf, but as you can see above it comes in several different colors.
+Salvia officinalis is often used in tea, stuffing recipes and some enjoy frying up sage leaves for a fun appetizer.

 Tender Perennial Salvia

-Garden salvias are all known as sages.
+Perennial salvias are commonly known as sages.
 However, the opposite is not true.
-For example the pretty purple blooming plant above is called Russian Sage, but it's not a salvia at all.
-It's scientific name is Perovskia atriplicifolia.
+For example, the pretty purple blooming plant above is called Russian Sage, but it's not a salvia at all.
+Its scientific name is Perovskia atriplicifolia.
 They are both members of the Lamiaceae, or mint family, so they are more like cousins.
-Russian sage is a long blooming perennial, that is also drought tolerant and deer resistant.
+However, Russian sage is a long blooming perennial, that is also drought tolerant and deer resistant.
 Another good choice for the garden.

 Whether you are a garden collector, veggie grower, or beginner gardener, growing salvia plants is a good choice you won't regret.